 If you are intent on seeing bighorn sheep up close in their natural habitat, you’re going to want to visit the Dubois area between November and March.
 That’s the time of year when the National Bighorn Sheep Interpretive Center gives its tours.
 Tours have to be booked at least a few days in advance; for best results - and flexibility - try to book even more in advance.
 Setting aside the time to do this is well worth it, since you’re probably not going to get another great chance to see bighorn sheep like this.

 On average, tours to view the Whiskey Mountain herd of bighorn sheep take anywhere from three to five hours.
 Make sure to keep a decent window of time open on the day of your planned tour.
 Guides will drive you and your companions around in four-wheel drive vehicles, in search of these stunning creatures.
 If you get lucky, snow will have fallen recently in the higher elevations; if it has, you’re going to be able to see a larger number of bighorn sheep during your tour.
 Either way, it’s bound to be a delightful experience for all involved.

-While viewing bighorn sheep in person is great, learning more about them is worthwhile, too.
-The National Bighorn Sheep Interpretive Center is chock-full of hands-on exhibits and other features that make learning about these animals a whole lot of fun.
+While viewing bighorn sheep in person is great, the National Bighorn Sheep Interpretive Center is chock-full of hands-on exhibits and other features that make learning about these animals a whole lot of fun.
 Even if you are traveling with young kids, they’re sure to have a great time here.
 In the center, you can learn more about how bighorn sheep live their lives and how they survive on a day-to-day basis.
 You can also learn about the history of the herd itself.